milpflow/milpflow/README.md

 Example of TCP evaluation:
 -------------------------

-* Start your TCP servers in each host:
+* Start your TCP server application in each host:

 ```
 mininet> h29 xterm&